Accessibility Skip to main content

 • Proposed End Date

 A standard activity may be subject to individual conditions set out by the authority’s Streetworks Coordinator or Permitting Officer, these may include restrictions on working times, which will be pre-agreed with a promoter.
-Minor Activities are defined as:

 Works which last 3 days duration or less; however if works last 3 days or less, but require a TTRO, then they shall be classified as Major Works.

-Minor Activities shall be submitted within the allotted timescales and shall include the following details:
+Minor Activities shall be submitted within the allotted timescales and shall include the following details

 • Proposed Activity